-Virginia suburb once known for Corey Stewart gets a new provocateur: A Latina Republican
+First Latina to be elected in her blue-leaning county.
+But she’s a Republican and an object of hate.

 But with Prince William in the midst of monumental change — with voters choosing four African American Democrats for the county board last year — liberal activists saw Vega as a Republican Trojan horse sent to weaken Latino support for her Democratic opponent, local businessman Raheel Sheikh.

-Though more ethnically diverse, the Coles district is still a moderately conservative enclave of single-family homes where Republicans usually win local elections.
+Though more ethnically diverse, the Coles district is still a moderately conservative enclave of single-family homes where Nohe was supervisor for 15 years.

 Nonetheless, Ivania Castillo — a local board member for the CASA immigrant advocacy group in Virginia — accused Vega at campaign stops of downplaying her party affiliation, which Vega says isn’t true.